 What's the latest?

 The San Diego County Water Authority has raised San Vicente Dam 117 feet, more than doubling the storage capacity of San Vicente Reservoir.
 The expansion represents the single biggest increase in water storage in San Diego County’s history.
 It is the largest dam raise in the U.S. and the tallest roller-compacted concrete dam raise in the world.
 The project was completed in spring 2014.

 The Water Authority used roller-compacted concrete to raise the dam because it is just as strong as conventional concrete but can be placed more efficiently.
 The Olivenhain Dam, constructed by the Water Authority in the early 2000s, is also a roller-compacted concrete dam.

 San Vicente Reservoir has a distinguished history.
 Constructed by the City of San Diego in 1943, it was the first reservoir in the county to receive imported water when the Water Authority’s First Aqueduct was completed in 1947.
 The original dam stood at 220 feet and stored up to 90,000 acre-feet for use by the City of San Diego.

-The dam raise provides storage capacity for an additional 152,000 acre-feet of water.
+The dam raise provides storage capacity for more than 157,000 acre-feet of water.
 The new capacity is owned by the Water Authority, and will be used to store water for dry years and emergencies such as an earthquake that curtails our imported water supplies.

 Workers placed the first layer of concrete for the foundation of the dam raise in September 2011.
 The new dam rose swiftly, reaching the top of the existing dam in May 2012, and its full height just four months later.
 Additional work will continue at the reservoir through 2015 to construct a new marina and replace a portion of the reservoir bypass pipeline.